petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/web-content/web-content-articles/adding-a-basic-web-content-article.md

 You can now display your web content article on a page using the [Web Content Display widget](../../../site-building/displaying-content/additional-content-display-options/using-the-web-content-display-widget.md), for example.

 !!! note
     The user who creates the first version of a web content article becomes its owner.
-Even if another user edits the content, creating a new version, ownership isn't transferred.
+If another user edits the content (which creates a new version), ownership isn't transferred.

 ## Previewing Web Content Articles